 When Christ called me as His own, I surrendered my life to Him and began, for the first time, to live with true hope.
 Because of Christ, God cleanses me when I need forgiveness.
 Christ’s selflessness and holiness atone for my sin and selfishness.
 His perfect provision is limitless and contrasts my limited ability and power to accomplish anything of value on my own.
 In light of who He is and His continuing work in me and love for me, I stand in awe before Him, offering myself and all I do for His glory – be it writing, homeschooling our three children, or serving in ministry alongside my husband.

 My primary ministry in life crowds around my dining room table like a ravenous herd every night.
 My husband and children are both my greatest blessing and greatest ministry opportunity.
 Caring for them is a privilege bestowed upon me as wife and mother.

 I believe God simultaneously called Kevin and me into ministry.
 Kevin’s calling was clear – he is a pastor.
 I, on the other hand, took years to recognize the specific areas in which I was equipped and called serve.
-Now, eighteen years and three kids later, I know God has called me to meet Kevin’s needs, to meet the needs of our children, and to serve Him personally.
+Now nearly twenty years and three kids later, I know God has called me to meet Kevin’s needs, to meet the needs of our children, and to serve Him personally.

 According to Stuart Briscoe, God does not call us to both marriage and ministry knowing they counteract each other.
 He continues to say that “marriage and ministry were both invented by God, motivated by love, and expressed in service.
 Marriage and ministry operate on the same principle of loving service and should therefore in no way conflict, compete, or counteract.
 They should blend.”